 Electrophysiology studies (EPS) are tests that help doctors understand the nature of abnormal heart rhythms.
-These studies test the electrical activity of your heart to find where an arrhythmia (abnormal heartbeat) is coming from.
-The results can help you and your doctor decide whether you need medicine, a pacemaker, an implantable cardioverter defibrillator (ICD), cardiac ablation, or surgery.
+These studies test the electrical activity of your heart to determine the origin of arrhythmia (abnormal heartbeat).
+The results of these studies help your doctor determine the best treatment options for you, which may include medication, pacemaker, defibrillator, or cardiac ablation.

 What to ExpectJump Up